Each spring, Dairyland's Bird Cam goes live when the Peregrine Falcons return to our nesting box in Alma. Click here to learn more.

 In 2001, the Alma Station nesting box was remodeled to allow for more perching space.

 With the success of the Alma nest site, another nesting box was placed 375 feet up a stack at the Genoa, Wis., generating station.
-"G-3" as the plant is called, is located in the same geographical area, approximately 100 miles south of Alma on the Mississippi River.
+"G-3" as the plant was called (the plant ceased operation in 2021), was located approximately 100 miles south of Alma on the Mississippi River.
 A pair of falcons nested at G-3 in 1997, however, they did not produce any chicks.

 Peregrine falcons migrate to the Gulf of Mexico or South America for the winter and are expected to return to our region each spring.

 Courtship behavior takes place in March with egg laying occurring in early April.
-Hatching of the clutch of eggs (usually 3-5) normally occurs in early May with the young falcons fledging in early July.
+Hatching of the clutch of eggs (usually 3 to 5) normally occurs in early May with the young falcons fledging in early July.
 Falcons prey mostly on pigeons, which are found in abundance near Dairyland’s generating stations.

 Scientific Name: Falco peregrinus (meaning wanderer)